segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 To use the Data Graph, you'll need the following:

 - A supported data warehouse.
-- If setting up Linked Audiences, [Profiles Sync](/docs/unify/profiles-sync/) set up with ready-to-use [data models and tables](/docs/unify/profiles-sync/tables/) in your warehouse.
+- (If setting up Linked Audiences) [Profiles Sync](/docs/unify/profiles-sync/) set up with ready-to-use [data models and tables](/docs/unify/profiles-sync/tables/) in your warehouse.
 - Workspace Owner or Unify Read-only/Admin and Entities Admin permissions.

 > info ""